CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 ## Complete Workflow

-Here's a complete example that finds, downloads, and installs updates in one pipeline:
+Here's a complete example that finds, downloads, and installs updates in one script:

 ```powershell
 # Get available updates for this computer